 “We have a committed board and a climate that’s poised for progress,” said Pat McCown, chair of the board of trustees.
 “This is only the beginning, and it’s a call to join us at a very exciting time.
 Over the past few weeks, we’ve celebrated the completion of a major renovation in the Richard J. Stern Ceramics Building and hosted renowned Chinese artists in a residency on campus for Studio Nong.
 This is a college with a fully integrated system of education that serves Kansas City, the nation and, increasingly, the world.”

-William T. Kemper Foundation makes generous gift to KCAI for the restoration of magnificent “Vanderslice Hall“
+William T. Kemper Foundation gives major grant to KCAI for the restoration of magnificent 1895 “Vanderslice Hall“

 If the walls of historic Vanderslice Hall could talk, they would tell stories of the famous students and faculty who created art here at KCAI; the lavish Beaux Arts Ball in the 1930s featured in Life magazine; and elephant rides on the lawn for Morgan Day in 1970.
-Thanks to a generous gift from the William T. Kemper Foundation, Vanderslice Hall – our very own “Downton Abbey” – will continue to serve as the epicenter for festive social, enrollment and administrative activities of the college.
+Thanks to a major grant from the William T. Kemper Foundation, Vanderslice Hall – our very own “Downton Abbey” – will continue to serve as the epicenter for festive social, enrollment and administrative activities of the college.
 Kirk Gastinger of GastingerWalker, an award-winning historical preservation and architectural firm, has overseen the exterior restoration of Vanderslice.
-Careful research and attention to detail has ensured the historical integrity of the building, such as: Master craftsman tuck-pointed the building, by hand.
+Careful research and its application have ensured the historical integrity of the building: Master craftsman tuck-pointed the building, by hand.
 An extensive review of the mortar was completed to ensure it matched the original.
-All of the stonework was carefully power-washed.
-The historic stained glass art windows have been removed, cleaned and replaced.
-Roof repairs and intricate metal repairs are nearly complete.
-According to Gastinger, “one of the many goals in historic preservation is for the viewer to not notice what we did, but to admire the design and craftsmanship of a previous generation. read more…
+All of the stonework was carefully power-washed or gently hand-scrubbed.
+The historic art-glass windows have been removed, cleaned and replaced.
+Nearly all of the windows have been replaced with new thermal-pane casements, matching the original.
+Roof repairs and intricate metal repairs are nearly complete, as is the courtyard and landscaping.
+According to Gastinger, “One of the many goals in historic preservation is for read more…

 KANSAS CITY, Mo.
 (June 1, 2016) —The Stanley H. Durwood Foundation, at the direction of Charles Egan, trustee, has endowed and named The Kathleen Collins Chair of Ceramics at the Kansas City Art Institute.
 Cary Esser, the leader of KCAI’s ceramics program since 1996, and an artist of international distinction, is the first recipient.
 This contribution is part of the 2:1 matching challenge grant, representing a portion of the $25 million gift given to the college by an anonymous donor, via the Greater Kansas City Community Foundation last August.
 It is the third named, endowed position announced this year at KCAI.